Manny27nyc/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations.md

 1. Sign in to the [Amplify Platform](https://platform.axway.com/).
 2. Click on the **User & Org** menu and select **Organization**.
 3. Click the **Service Accounts** tab from the left navigation.
-4. If you're a user of multiple organizations, select the organization you want to view from the _Service_ _Accounts_ dropdown menu.
+4. If you're a user of multiple organizations, select the organization you want to view from the _Service Account_ dropdown menu.
 5. Click the **+** **Service Account** button in the upper-right corner.
 6. Enter the service account name and optionally add a description.
 7. (Optional) Select the service account's roles from the _Org Roles_ dropdown menu.
 One or more service roles can be selected.
 Administrators can manage all users and applications in the organization.